-From time to time we have licensed, and in the future we may choose to or be required to license, technology or intellectual property from third parties in connection with the development of our products.
+From time to time we have licensed, and in the future, we may choose to or be required to license, technology or intellectual property from third parties in connection with the development of our products.
 We cannot assure that such licenses will be available to us on commercially reasonable terms, or at all, and our inability to obtain such licenses could require us to substitute technology of lower quality or of greater cost.
 In addition, we incorporate open source software code in our proprietary software.
 Use of open source software can lead to greater risks than use of third-party commercial software since open source licensors generally do not provide warranties or controls with respect to origin, functionality or other features of the software.
-Some open source software licenses require users who distribute open source software as part of their products to publicly disclose all or part of the source code in their software, open source license terms may be ambiguous, and many of the risks associated with the use of open source software cannot be eliminated.
+Some open source software licenses require users who distribute open source software as part of their products to publicly disclose all or part of the source code in their software and make any derivative works of the open source code available for limited fees or at no cost.
+Although we monitor our use of open source software, open source license terms may be ambiguous, and many of the risks associated with the use of open source software cannot be eliminated.
 If we were found to have inappropriately used open source software, we may be required to release our proprietary source code, re-engineer our software, discontinue the sale of certain products in the event re-engineering cannot be accomplished on a timely basis or take other remedial action.
-Furthermore, if we are unable to obtain or maintain licenses from third parties or fail to comply with applicable open source code.
+Furthermore, if we are unable to obtain or maintain licenses from third parties or fail to comply with applicable open source licenses, we may be subject to costly third party claims of intellectual property infringement or ownership of our proprietary source code.
 Any of the foregoing could harm our business and put us at a competitive disadvantage.